-If you’ve time to spare then consider travelling from Wat Pho to Chinatown in Bangkok on foot.
+If you have some time to kill consider walking the 2km from Wat Pho to Chinatown.
 In doing so you’ll pass the likes of; Saranrom Park and the old Siam Shopping Plaza and begin to experience more of life in Bangkok for the locals.
-The distance is around 2km and has little to no inclines so the journey should take around 30 minutes.

 You’ll want to get off the boat after a couple of stops at Rajchawongse.
 Before walking along Ratchawong Road until it meets Yaowarat road – the centre of Bangkok’s Chinatown.
 You can read more about the Chao Phraya Riverboat on their dedicated website which features timetables and the fare costs.

-Certainly, the traditional route of getting around a city, taking a taxi is always an option.
-I would suggest a tuk-tuk over a taxi due to the short distance but if you prefer the safety of a taxi then there should be plenty around to take you from Wat Pho to Chinatown.
+The most comfortable way to travel from Wat Pho to Chinatown is in a taxi.
+While I would suggest a tuk-tuk over a taxi due to the short distance but if you prefer the safety of a taxi then there should be plenty around to take you from Wat Pho to Chinatown.

 As I’ve discussed in previous articles featuring taxi’s within Bangkok please be sure that the taxi driver turns on the metre rather than pre-negotiating a price with you.